confluentinc/confluent-kafka-go/README.md

 Getting Started
 ===============

-Supports Go 1.11+ and librdkafka 1.9.0+.
+Supports Go 1.14+ and librdkafka 1.9.0+.

 Using Go Modules
 ----------------

-Starting with Go 1.13, you can use [Go Modules](https://blog.golang.org/using-go-modules) to install confluent-kafka-go.
+You can use [Go Modules](https://blog.golang.org/using-go-modules) to install confluent-kafka-go.

 Import the `kafka` package from GitHub in your code: